golang/proposal/design/25530-notary.md

 notaries and then making very selective use of the certificates.
 So our focus turned to detection of compromise.

-Requiring a notary to log a `go.sum` entry in a [transparent log](https://research.swtch.com/tlog) before accepting it does raise the likelihood of detection.
+Requiring a checksum database to log a `go.sum` entry in a [transparent log](https://research.swtch.com/tlog) before accepting it does raise the likelihood of detection.
 If the compromised `go.sum` entry is stored in the